FAQ

 Funds from Bonds can also be used for deferred maintenance projects, that are listed at every campus in Proposition A, so that we do not have to utilize Maintenance & Operations funds for these in the future, thus freeing up funds for academics and instruction, including salaries for teachers.

-• The Elgin ISD Citizens’ Bond Committee reviewed and prioritized District needs relating to student population growth, building age, safety and security, and evolving educational deliveries and programs.
+The Elgin ISD Citizens’ Bond Committee reviews and prioritizes District needs relating to student population growth, building age, safety and security, and evolving educational deliveries and programs.

-The Committee represented a broad cross section of the community, including parents, community constituents, and campus and district staff.
-They met six times from September 2023 through December 2023.
+The Committee represents a broad cross section of the community, including parents, community constituents, and campus and district staff.
+For Bond 2024, they met six times from September 2023 through December 2023.

 The Committee presented their recommendation to the Elgin ISD Board of Education who made the final decision to call the election.

-• The interest rate will not be finalized until bonds are issued/sold.
+The interest rate are finalized once bonds are issued/sold.
 The earliest date would be about 1.5 to 2 months after a successful election.

 School districts are able to borrow money at lower, tax-exempt interest rates .